nurme-ave/PythonCrashCourse/README.md

 # PythonCrashCourse
 My solutions for some exercises from the book Python Crash Course (2nd Ed) - Try It Yourself-section

-Will be updating every once in a while...so more to come.
+Will be adding new solutions as I continue studying from the book...so more to come.